 Building a four-bedroom shall take 3 to 16 months to complete.
 The time shall depend on the design and your preparedness in terms of the budget for construction.

-The cost of construction in rural Kenya is cheaper, with 2.5 to 3.5 million shillings you can build a standard house.
+The construction cost in rural Kenya is cheaper; with 2.5 to 3.5 million shillings, you can build a standard house.